cnanders/matlab-micronix-mmc-103/README.md

     - DONT: `fprintf(this.serial, '1VER \n\r')`

+# Notes from Commissioning With Real Hardware

+## Encoder Resolution / EDV

+The MMC-103 shipped with the encoder resolution `1ENC?` set to 2 nm.
+The encoder was configured for 10 nm so there was a 5X error between `theoretical_pos` and `encoder_pos` (see below).
+Updating the encoder resoltution 10 removed the discrepancy between `theoretical_pos` and `encoder_pos`.
+However, it was later found that this change of settings introduced another error.
+The stage would regularly lose it’s encoder during `1HOM` home commands.
+The solution to this was to modify a hidden, undocumented setting `EDV`, only accessible once logged with the micronix-provided administrative credentials.
+(Can login using `0LCK23982` command - the preceeding “0” is for all channels).
+The `EDV` setting has something to do with reading the encoder value (possibly earliest data valid?).
+It was increased from the shipped setting of 8000 to 50000.
+Matt from Micronix was the one that suggested this change after we reproducibly lost the encoder during `1HOM` command.
+Matt also said that this setting is supposed to scale linearly with encoder resolution (`ENC`) so after the resolution was increased from 2 nm to 10 nm, the `EDV` value should also be scaled 5X from 8000 to 40000 (but it was set even higher to 50000).

 ## POS?
 Query: `theoretical_pos` vs. `encoder_pos`

 The `POS?` query returns two values: `theoretical_pos`, `encoder_pos`.
 This can be pretty confusing so let me explain.
 Whenever the MMC-103 controller is power-cycled, the current stage position is set to a `theoretical_pos` value of zero.